What is the National Plan to End Parkinson’s?

 How much money is associated with the National Plan to End Parkinson’s?

-NIH has not received any appropriations to implement the National Plan to End Parkinson’s Act.
+NIH received five million dollars to implement the National Plan to End Parkinson’s Act in FY26.
+These funds are for implementation and do not include support for research grants.
 Furthermore, the Act does not authorize future appropriations (i.e., the legislation does not specify any funding levels).
-Congress may choose to specifically appropriate funds for implementing the National Plan to End Parkinson’s during the annual appropriations process; however, they are not required to do so.
+Congress may choose to specifically appropriate funds for implementing the National Plan to End Parkinson’s during the annual appropriations process as they did in FY26; however, they are not required to do so.

 How is this plan integrated with National Alzheimer’s Plan Act and Alzheimer’s Disease funding?
 How will the National Plan impact dementia funding?